rooshil-bhatia/WakeWordModel/README.md

 3) Training Data
 4) Prediction and Evaluation

-## Ideas to be executed from the studets.
+## Future Ideas.
- 1) Watching the demo of Wake Word Detection, build a speaker id detection model.
+ 1) Build a speaker id detection model.
  2) Use the built speaker id detection model paralley with the Wake Word Detection Model to get an output such as "Hi {Name of the Detected Speaker} How can I help you." in a robotic voice using some small voice engine.